uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/additional-information.html.md

 ## State Benefits

 State benefits are sums of money paid by the government to people in certain circumstances to help meet their day-to-day living needs.
 They exist to make sure no one falls below a minimum standard of living.
 State benefits are sometimes called allowances, pensions, tax credits or entitlements.
-For more information about state benefits, refer to [Tax-free and taxable state benefits (GOV.UK)](https://www.gov.uk/income-tax/taxfree-and-taxable-state-benefits).
+For more information, refer to [Tax-free and taxable state benefits (GOV.UK)](https://www.gov.uk/income-tax/taxfree-and-taxable-state-benefits).

 Customers can use their software to submit information about incapacity benefits, state pension lump sums and other state benefits.
 The software can use the following endpoints to enable customers to: